Paula Raymond

-Paula Raymond (born Paula Ramona Wright; November 23, 1924 – December 31, 2003) was an American model and actress who played the leading lady in numerous movies and television series including Crisis (1950) with Cary Grant.
+Paula Raymond (born Paula Ramona Wright; November 23, 1924 – December 31, 2003) was an American model and actress who played the leading lady in numerous films and television series, including Crisis (1950) with Cary Grant.
 She was the niece of American pulp-magazine editor Farnsworth Wright.

 Early years

-Raymond was born on November 23, 1924 as Paula Ramona Wright in San Francisco, California.
+Raymond was born on November 23, 1924, as Paula Ramona Wright in San Francisco, California.
 Her father was a corporate lawyer.
+She attended St. Brigid School.
 Following her parents' divorce, Raymond and her mother moved to Los Angeles.

-As a child, Raymond studied ballet, piano, and singing.
+As a child, Raymond studied ballet, piano and singing.
 She was a member of both the San Francisco Opera Company and the San Francisco Children's Opera Company.
 She graduated from Hollywood High School in 1942.
-Following graduation, she returned to San Francisco to attend college.
-She also worked with two theater companies there.
+Following graduation, she returned to San Francisco to attend college and worked with two theater companies there.

 Modeling

-Before she became an actress, Raymond was a photographers' model.
-She told author Leo Verswijver "I got started modeling at $25 an hour and [I] forgot all about acting, because I was earning a living."
+Before she became an actress, Raymond was a model.
+She told author Leo Verswijver: "I got started modeling at $25 an hour and [I] forgot all about acting, because I was earning a living."
 Her work included posing for the cover of True Confessions magazine.

 Film

-Raymond's first acting role was playing Bettina Bowman in Keep Smiling (1938), credited as Paula Rae Wright.
-In 1950, she was put under contract by MGM, where she played opposite leading men such as Cary Grant and Dick Powell.
-Early in her career, Raymond acted in film noir thrillers such as the cult classic City That Never Sleeps (with Gig Young, Mala Powers and Marie Windsor), and later in her career, she acted in horror films.
+Raymond's first acting role was as Bettina Bowman in Keep Smiling (1938), in which she was credited as Paula Rae Wright.
+In 1950, she signed a contract with MGM, where she played opposite leading men such as Cary Grant and Dick Powell.
+Early in her career, Raymond acted in film noir thrillers such as the cult classic City That Never Sleeps, and later in her career, she acted in horror films including Blood of Dracula's Castle.

-In 1950, she played Cary Grant's leading lady in Crisis.
+In 1950, Raymond played Cary Grant's leading lady in Crisis.
+MGM hoped to use the film to launch Raymond, whom they viewed as the next Norma Shearer, to stardom.

-In 1952, she was co starring in The Beast From 20,000 Fathoms.
-Early in her career, Raymond acted in film noir thrillers such as the cult classic City That Never Sleeps (1953) with Gig Young, Mala Powers and Marie Windsor, and later in her career, she appeared in horror films.
-Her low-budget horror movies included Blood of Dracula's Castle.
+In 1952, she costarred in The Beast from 20,000 Fathoms.
 In 1954, she starred as Queen Berengaria in the film King Richard and the Crusaders.
 She also starred in the 1955 Western The Gun That Won the West.

-Raymond did some work for Paramount Pictures using the screen name Rae Patterson.
+Raymond also used the screen name of Rae Patterson while working for Paramount Pictures.